dejourford/siem_honeypot/README.md

 <hr>

-## Step 2) Remove default Remote Desktop Rule from NSG (Network Security Group)
+## Step 2) Remove RDP (Remote Desktop Protocol) Rule

-This step is the removal of the default RDP rule that is created within the NSG upon virtual machine creation.
+This step is the removal of the default RDP rule that is created within the NSG (Network Security Group) upon virtual machine creation.

 <p align="center">